Villa Abamelek: History

 Originally built to serve the vineyards and furnaces, the structure has been transformed into what is now known as the Casino of the Muses or Theater.
 The interior is richly adorned with paintings—especially works from the Venetian school—along with Venetian furnishings, Flemish tapestries, sculptures from various periods, assorted furniture, and Roman floor mosaics.
 This grand edifice is a striking example of eclecticism, dedicated to the Muses and the Camenas.
 It features a spacious hall with a stage, purpose-built as a theater where concerts and performances were held for the prince and his wife, Marija Pavlovna Demidova.
 Outside, a theatrical hemicycle inspired by Greek theaters and modeled on 17th-century villa theaters—complete with Roman busts—adds to its charm.

 After the prince's death in 1916, the villa continued to stand as a testament to eclectic and international patronage, showcasing a blend of artistic styles from various eras.
-In his will, the prince left the villa to the Imperial Academy of Fine Arts in St. Petersburg.
+In his will, the prince left the villa to the Imperial Academy of Arts in St. Petersburg.
 However, the outbreak of the Russian Revolution a few months later halted the donation, as it was clearly not his wish for the property to fall into Bolshevik hands, leading to a complicated legal battle given the lack of legal continuity between the Russian Empire and the Soviet Union.

 Even before the princess's death in 1955, after she had relocated to Florence to reside in the Medici villa at Pratolino, the building was still claimed by the Union of Soviet Socialist Republics in 1936.
 After the end of fascism and World War II, Legislative Decree No. 385 of the Provisional Head of State dated February 28, 1947, officially established the transfer of ownership of the Abamelek-Lazareff villa in Rome to the Soviet State.
 As a result, the villa became the diplomatic headquarters in Italy for Soviet representatives and, from 1991, for the Russian Federation.

 Within the vast twenty-seven-hectare park, foxes, hedgehogs, and other wild animals can be encountered, along with a variety of birds.
 Additionally, some archaeological remains have been found that allowed for the identification of the barracks of Emperor Nero's personal guard.
 At the end of the twentieth century, construction began on the Orthodox Church of Saint Catherine of the Martyr, which was completed in 2009.